Excessive gifts can impact values and behavior. Learn how to stop grandparents spoiling grandchildren (without offending

 - want the best for them

-Keep those in mind as we discuss tactful ways to tell them to stop or slow down with gift-giving.
+Keep their side of the story in mind as we discuss tactful ways to tell them to stop or slow down with gift-giving.
 Seeing their actions from their perspective adds empathy and gratitude on your part.

-After all, this is a “good” problem to have.
-Some families don’t have grandparents, or grandparents who don’t give anything, even their time and attention.
+After all, this is a “good” problem to have in the first place.
+Some kids don’t have grandparents, or their grandparents don’t give them anything, even their time and attention.
+Give them a little bit of flexibility knowing that this means a lot to them.

-That said, sometimes grandparents can take it too far.
-Though you appreciate their sentiment, you still want them to stop spoiling your child.
+That said, sometimes over-indulgent grandparents can take it too far.
+Though you appreciate their sentiment, you still want them to stop spoiling.
 When gift-giving affects our children’s values, expectations and behavior, we need to step in.
-Here’s how, all without offending them:
+Here are a few useful ways to do that without offending them:

 1. Acknowledge their intentions

 Conversations about grandparents spoiling grandchildren usually go sour because they feel attacked.
 From their point of view, they don’t think they’re doing anything wrong.
-In fact, they probably think they’re doing the right thing, and can’t see the downsides of their actions.
+They probably think they’re doing the right thing, and can’t see the downsides of their actions.

 You can imagine how defensive and hurt they might feel.

 Instead, start the conversation by acknowledging their intentions and thanking them.
-They’ll feel less attacked and more understood when you show you’re grateful for all their gifts.
+They might feel less attacked and more understood when you show you’re grateful for all their gifts.

-You might say, “Thank you so much for these gifts.
-I know you love to shop for Jacob…” or “Thank you so much for giving Jacob so many toys.
-I appreciate that you think of him…”
+You might say, “Thank you so much for these presents.
+I know you love to shop for the kids…” or “Thank you so much for giving the kids so many toys.
+I appreciate that you think of them…”

 2. Explain your expectations

-Once you’ve acknowledged their intentions and shown gratitude, be clear about your expectations.
-Don’t just say “stop giving too many gifts.”
+Once you’ve acknowledged their intentions and show gratitude, be clear about your expectations.
+Don’t just say “stop giving too much.”
 Be explicit to avoid further miscommunication.
 For instance, they can:

 - Limit gift-giving to special occasions like birthdays or the holidays (instead of every visit)

 - Give a limited amount on how much they spend so they don’t buy them a $400 device

-- Ask for specific things you approve, like clothes, coloring books or board games
+- Ask for specific things you approve of, like books, art supplies, or board games